cloudfoundry-attic/cf-docs/source/docs/using/services/environment-variable.html.md

 ### <a id='app'></a>Access Environment Variables Programmatically ###

-The sections below show how to access the `VCAP_SERVICES` environment variable for an application from a program.
+The sections below show how to access an environment variable from a program.
+These examples obtain the `VCAP_SERVICES` environment variable

 ### Java